nodegui/svelte-nodegui/website/docs/guides/layout.md

 <img src="https://github.com/nodegui/react-nodegui/raw/gh-pages/img/grid-layout-1.png" alt="grid layout example 1" style={{maxWidth: 700, width:'100%'}}/>

 ## Conclusion

-The primary layout in React NodeGui is the Flexbox layout.
+The primary layout in Svelte NodeGui is the Flexbox layout.
 Flexbox layout can be controlled via stylesheet just as in web.
 So both paint and layout properties are available at the same place.